dibyendumajumdar/C/docs/ctour.md

 again with a different table.
 A successful match  yields  a string	containing both literal characters which are written out and pseudo-operations, or macros,  which  are  expanded.
-Before	studying  the contents of these strings we will con- sider how table entries are matched against trees.
+Before	studying  the contents of these strings we will consider how table entries are matched against trees.

-Recall that most non-leaf nodes in an  expression	tree contain the name of the operator, the type of the value rep- resented, and pointers to the subtrees (operands).
-They al- so  contain  an estimate of the number of registers required to evaluate the expression, placed there by the  expression- optimizer  routines.
+Recall that most non-leaf nodes in an  expression	tree contain the name of the operator, the type of the value represented, and pointers to the subtrees (operands).
+They also  contain  an estimate of the number of registers required to evaluate the expression, placed there by the  expression- optimizer  routines.
 The register counts are used to guide the code generation process, which is based  on  the  Sethi-